muhammeddincmdx/muhammeddincmdx/README.md

 ## Hi 👋, I'm Muhammed
 ### I am mechatronic engineering student and also i am interested in some different areas.
-They are data science, ai, biological articles and any techonogical developments.
+They are data science, ai, biological articles and any technogical developments.
+### Currently learning nlp

 ## &#8226; Mechatronic Engineering Student